psema4/pine/auto-pine/README.md

 ### Config

+NOTE: NFS SUPPORT IS CURRENTLY DISABLED, IGNORE THIS SECTION

 You'll need to configure the ip address of the NFS server if you intend to use one.
 Skip this step if not using NFS.

 ```